onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

   'int\_{network-role}' and when this occurs underscores **MUST** separate the three values.

+Note that an '{index}' value may separate the '{vm-type}' and the 'int_{network-role}'.
+An underscore will separate the three values (e.g., {vm-type}_{index}_int_{network-role}).

-R-67793 When a VNF’s Heat Orchestration Template’s resource is associated with more than one ‘{vm-type}’ and/or more than one internal and/or external network, the Resource ID **MUST NOT** contain the ‘{vm-type}’ and/or ‘{network-role}’/’int\_{network-role}’.
-It also should contain the term ‘shared’ and/or contain text that identifies the VNF
+R-67793 When a VNF's Heat Orchestration Template's resource is associated with more than one '{vm-type}' and/or more than one internal and/or external network, the Resource ID **MUST NOT** contain the '{vm-type}' and/or '{network-role}'/'int\_{network-role}'.
+It also should contain the term 'shared' and/or contain text that identifies the VNF.

-R-27970 When a VNF’s Heat Orchestration Template’s resource is associated with more than one ‘{vm-type}’ and/or more than one internal and/or external network, the Resource ID **MAY** contain the term ‘shared’ and/or **MAY** contain text that identifies the VNF.
+R-27970 When a VNF's Heat Orchestration Template's resource is associated with more than one '{vm-type}' and/or more than one internal and/or external network, the Resource ID **MAY** contain the term 'shared' and/or **MAY** contain text that identifies the VNF.

-R-11690 When a VNF’s Heat Orchestration Template’s Resource ID contains an {index} value (e.g. multiple VMs of same {vm-type}), the ‘{index}’ **MUST** start at zero and increment by one.
+R-11690 When a VNF's Heat Orchestration Template's Resource ID contains an {index} value (e.g. multiple VMs of same {vm-type}), the '{index}' **MUST** start at zero and increment by one.

 OpenStack Heat Resources Resource ID Naming Convention